xapian/xapian-docsprint/overview.rst

 .. _source for this guide from github: https://github.com/xapian/xapian-docsprint

-The example code is available in Python, PHP, C++ and Java so far, although there's only a complete set of examples for Python at present.
+The example code is available in Python, Perl, PHP, C++ and Java so far, although there's only a complete set of examples for Python at present.